American Express Credit Card Reviews

 American Express is consistently one of the highest rated credit card issuers.
 This could be because the customers are demographically different than average Visa and MasterCard customers.
 American Express customers are generally individuals and businesses with higher credit ratings, and they are more likely to make better financial decisions.
 Additionally, many American Express cards are charge cards.
 Charge cards don’t have associated interest rates, so every bill is due in full.
 As a result, American Express customers generally don’t buy what they can’t afford to pay back within 30 days.

 In the J.D.
 Power and Associates 2012 credit card satisfaction survey this is the sixth consecutive year that American Express has taken the highest honors.
-American Express also won the highest accolades from personal finance bloggers, taking home the Best Credit Card in the First Annual Plutus Awards two years ago, with the Blue from American Express card.
+American Express also won the highest accolades from personal finance bloggers, taking home the Best Credit Card in the First Annual Plutus Awards a couple of years ago, with the Blue from American Express card.

 Here’s an overview of the major credit and charge cards from American Express and reviews for each.

-The Platinum Card® from American Express is the flagship charge card, offering the best benefits American Express can offer.
-When cardholders use AmEx’s travel services, they can benefit from up to $200 annually in a statement credit with the airline of your choice to use towards baggage fees, flight-change fees, in-flight food and beverage purchases and more.
-In addition, with Priority Pass™ Select, members will have access to private lounge areas at over 600 participating airport lounges worldwide to pass the time in comfort.
-AmEx has a 24/7 concierge available to assit with reservations, travel, gifts, and more.
-Businesses can receive similar features with the The Business Platinum Card® from American Express OPEN.
+Platinum Card® from American Express The Platinum Card® from American Express is the flagship charge card, offering the best benefits American Express can offer.
+You can earn 40,000 points after spending $3,000 on purchases on your new Card in your first 3 months of Card Membership.
+When cardholders select a qualifying airline, you can benefit from up to $200 annually in a statement credit with the airline of your choice to use towards baggage fees, flight-change fees, in-flight food and beverage purchases and more.
+There are no foreign transaction fees with purchases made on your card.
+American Express has a 24/7 Platinum Card Concierge service for assistance with last minute restaurant reservations, travel, gifts, and more.
+As this is a charge card you pay your balance in full each month.
+If you are a small business owner businesses consider The Business Platinum Card® from American Express OPEN.
+Terms and Restrictions Apply.

 These benefits come at a significant cost.
 With an annual fee of $450, the Platinum Card is not for the faint of heart.
 The potential benefits could outweigh this annual fee, but this is a personal decision.

-For travelers that fly on Delta Airlines frequently, the Gold Delta SkyMiles® Credit Card from American Express is one of the best ways to earn relevant and valuable rewards.
-With the welcome bonus offer you may be rewarded with 30,000 bonus miles toward Award Travel after your first $500 in purchases within three months of Cardmembership.
+Editor’s note this offer expired and is no longer available.
+Gold Delta SkyMiles® Credit Card from American Express For travelers that fly on Delta Airlines frequently, the Gold Delta SkyMiles® Credit Card from American Express is one of the best ways to earn relevant and valuable rewards.
+With the welcome bonus offer you may be rewarded with 30,000 bonus miles after your first $1,000 in purchases on your new Card within three months of Cardmembership and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 You can continue to earn miles at the rate of two miles per eligible dollar spent on qualifying Delta purchases and one mile per dollar for all other eligible purchases.
 With the Gold Delta SkyMiles card you can check the first bag free on every Delta flights which can add up to a savings of up to $200 per round trip for a family of four.
+Terms and Restrictions Apply.

 While the annual fee for this credit card is $95, there is a $0 introductory annual fee for the first year, then $95.